grayherter/grayherter.github.io/index.md

 title: GothamGo
 ---

-## Welcome to GothamGo Conference
+## Welcome to the GothamGo Conference

-The Go language conference in the best city in the world!
+Golang in the most famous city in the world!